rapidsms/rapidsms/docs/topics/deployment/telecom.rst

 Terminology
 ===============

 **Gateway:** A gateway is a web service which provides access to particular services.
-A website can interface with an SMS gateway over the internet in order to send and recieve SMS.
+A website can interface with an SMS gateway over the internet in order to send and receive SMS.